Where we work

 In response to the needs of refugee and migrant children in Europe, UNICEF has temporarily expanded its programmatic presence in certain countries with National Committees.
 These countries are shown in light green on the map.

 Across Europe and Central Asia UNICEF works with a number of institutions and region-wide networks to monitor and uphold children’s rights.
-These networks are region wide, including the countries shown in pale green on the map.
+In partnership with the European Commission UNICEF is piloting Child Guarantee programme in Bulgaria, Croatia, Germany, Greece, Italy, Lithuania and Spain.
+These countries are shown in pale green on the map.

 Click on the countries below to learn more about UNICEF’s role and work.